iWinston/typeorm-plus/docs/select-query-builder.md

     .getMany();
 ```

-To use optimistic locking use following method:
+To use optimistic locking use the following method:

 ```typescript
 const users = await getRepository(User)